A. J. Foyt: Car owner

 A. J. Foyt (right) and former driver Darren Manning (left) at the 2007 Indianapolis 500.

-While an active driver, Foyt entered into a longtime partnership with Kalamazoo, Michigan businessman Jim Gilmore and raced under the Gilmore-Foyt Racing name for many years.
+While an active driver, Foyt entered into a longtime partnership with Jim Gilmore and raced under the Gilmore-Foyt Racing name for many years.
 The team built its own Coyote chassis from 1966 to 1983.

-After retiring as a driver, he continued his involvement in racing as a car owner of A. J. Foyt Enterprises in the CART series, where he frequently expressed frustration with the expense of the escalating cost of chassis and engine development.

-His loyalty to the Indianapolis Motor Speedway would see him become one of the few CART team owners to embrace the Indy Racing League (IRL) on its arrival in 1996, prompting him to field his team in that series.
+After retiring as a driver, Foyt owned A. J. Foyt Enterprises in NASCAR and CART.
+His loyalty to the Indianapolis Motor Speedway led him to become one of the few CART team owners to embrace the Indy Racing League (IRL) on its arrival in 1996, prompting him to field his team in that series.
 Scott Sharp took a share of the 1996 Indy Racing League (IRL) title driving for Foyt while Kenny Bräck won the 1998 IRL title, also in a Foyt car.
 Bräck won the 1999 Indianapolis 500 in Foyt's car, putting him in the winner's circle at Indy for the fifth time.
-The current drivers for his Indycar team, A. J. Foyt Enterprises, are Santino Ferrucci and Sting Ray Robb.

-On June 7, 1997, Foyt (as an owner) was involved in an incident that added to his reputation as a man of little patience.
-One of his drivers, Billy Boat, had been declared the winner of the inaugural IRL race at Texas Motor Speedway that had been held that night, and his other driver, Davey Hamilton, had come in second.
-However, Dutch driver Arie Luyendyk disputed Boat's win, claiming that he was in the lead when a scoring error by USAC (who had scored all IRL races up until that time) gave Boat the checkered flag.
-When Luyendyk entered victory lane after the race to confront TMS general manager Eddie Gossage about the finish uttering obscenities, an irate Foyt approached Luyendyk from behind slapping and shoving him into a tulip bed (coincidentally given Luyendyk's Dutch nationality).
-Luyendyk then requested a review of the race and a few days later, USAC reversed its position and declared Luyendyk the winner but Foyt kept the victory lane-awarded trophy.
-Following the controversy, the IRL relieved USAC of the scoring duties for its events.
+In 1997, Foyt's driver, Billy Boat, was declared the winner of the inaugural IRL race at Texas Motor Speedway.
+However, Arie Luyendyk claimed he was in the lead when a scoring error by USAC incorrectly gave Boat the checkered flag.
+When Luyendyk confronted Eddie Gossage about the finish, Foyt shoved Luyendyk into a tulip bed from behind.
+Luyendyk requested a review of the race; a few days later, USAC reversed its position and declared Luyendyk the winner, though Foyt kept the trophy.
+The IRL relieved USAC of future scoring duties.

-Foyt also fielded cars in NASCAR.